Nutzzz/SpinnakerAdventure/README.md

 ### Atari ST container format

-For the GRAPHPDS/MUSICPDS files from the Atari ST ports of "Amazon" (2 files) and "Nine Princes" (1 file), the format is the same as the Apple II except the initial three bytes are not present.
+For the GRAPHPDS/MUSICPDS files from the Atari ST ports of *Amazon* (2 files) and *Nine Princes* (1 file), the format is the same as the Apple II except the initial three bytes are not present.
 The first byte is the number of file entries, then the file list starts at address 0x02; otherwise it appears to be the same.

 ### Macintosh container format

-For the pix*.pds (graphics), mus*.pds (sound), and ctx*.pds (strings and data) files from the Macintosh ports of "Amazon", "Dragonworld", and "Fahrenheit 451", the format differs from the above.
+For the pix*.pds (graphics), mus*.pds (sound), and ctx*.pds (strings and data) files from the Macintosh ports, the format differs from the above.
 The first two bytes are the starting address of the data section (little-endian).
 For some reason, this address is repeated at 0x2 and 0x3.
 Between `00` separators, there is a section between 0x05 and 0x08 that seems to always be `01 20 20 20`.
 I'm unclear what this represents.
 The filename entries for Mac begin at 0x0A.
 Unlike the Apple and Atari, the filenames have a max length of only 8, and `00` and/or `20` is used as filler where necessary.
 There is no separator before an ending 4 bytes; unlike the above this value is the file's length (rather than the address within the PDS file); it is little-endian rather than big; and for some reason similar to the address at the beginning, it is 2 bytes repeated twice.
-The first file is always a 1-byte file called dummy1 which I assume aids the SAS PDS parsing routine.
+The first file is always a 1-byte file called "dummy1" which I assume aids the PDS file parsing routine used on the Macintosh.

+---

 ## Picture Format

+Pictures in SAS games are either placed at the top in landscape orientation (often multiple pictures at once), in fullscreen width with (typically) 40% of the screen height, or sometimes on one side of the screen in portrait orientation, with 45% of the screen width. *Amazon* is laid out differently from the others and tends to use most of the screen for its pictures (`0xA0` for both height and width, or 320x160) [and the text is in all-caps, ungh].

-The Tester Tool permits you to export all pictures to .PNG from the IBM versions of all 8 games.
+The Tester Tool permits you to export all pictures to .PNG from the IBM ports of all 8 games.
 You can also get a preview of an individual file with ANSI block characters.
-Note that the Tester's list of pictures shows files with no extension that weren't found in the location dir file (other than \<abbrev\>,1,2,A,B,DIR,NEWDATA,SAVED,VOLT), but there may be false positives.
+Note that the Tester's list of pictures shows files with (usually) no extension that weren't found in the location dir file (other than \<abbrev\>,1,2,A,B,DIR,NEWDATA,SAVED,VOLT), but there may still be false positives.
+For non-IBM ports, though the tester attempts to list the picture files, the PNG exporter is unavailable, and the preview feature will print out a garbled mess.

-For the IBM versions, SAS uses 320x200 medium-resolution CGA, which supports three 4-color palettes and 2 intensity levels; these games only use low intensity and the first 2 palettes.
-Note that the Atari ST and Commodore 64 versions use the same resolution, but with 16 color support.
-The Apple II versions use the 280x192 resolution, with 6 "fringed" colors.

-Pictures are either placed at the top in landscape orientation, fullscreen width with (typically) 40% of the screen height, or on one side in portrait orientation, with 45% of the screen width.
-Note that "Amazon" was ported to SAS from Apple II, and it uses most of the screen for its pictures (`0xA0` for both height and width, or 320x160) [plus the text is in all-caps, ungh].
-My initial analysis was done on the IBM PC port, and the Tester Tool is designed for that version, but I've begun the process of recognizing other ports.

 ### IBM PC/PCjr picture format

+For the IBM ports, SAS uses 320x200 medium-resolution CGA, which supports three 4-color palettes and 2 intensity levels; these games (like nearly all CGA games) only use low intensity and the first 2 palettes.

 #### Header